dmalzl/pydemux/README.md

 ```

 # Basic usage
-pydemux can be used to demultiplex sequence data in SAM/BAM format for either single or paired-end reads (in case of paired-end the reads have to be interleaved).
+pydemux can be used to demultiplex sequence data in SAM/BAM format for either single or paired-end reads into FASTQ files(in case of paired-end the reads have to be interleaved).
 Basic command for this are listed below (you can test these using the files in the data directory)
 ```
 pydemux single -b single_barcodes.tsv -o demux/ -s demux_stats.tsv single.bam
 ```